Cophura rozeni

 Taxonomic history

 Cophura rozeni was described by J. Wilcox in 1965 based on specimens from an unspecified locality.
-The specific epithet honors an individual with the surname Rozen, likely a or colleague.
+The specific epithet honors an individual with the surname Rozen, likely a collector or colleague.
 The has received limited taxonomic attention since its original description.

 Research needs